binDebug3/CarKalmanFilter/README.md

 Hidden Markov Models (HMMs) model systems with hidden states that generate observable outputs (emissions).
 Each state emits specific outputs and transitions probabilistically.
 HMMs can estimate the most likely hidden state explaining an observation sequence, making them valuable for tasks like speech recognition.
 We apply this model to predict the quality of road (hidden) based on the vertical acceleration data (observations).
 In this model, the hidden states are latent variables that do not directly represent information we are interested in but still encode relevant information useful for making predictions.

 To train and test the model, we concatenate the data, then separate "bad" from "good/regular" indices to create a different dataframe for each class.
 We then train one GMMHMM on the "good/regular" data and another on the "bad'' data.
 The model makes a prediction for each time window by setting the two HMMs in competition against each other.
 The model predicts "good/regular" if the scaled log probability from the corresponding HMM is higher, and ``bad" otherwise.
 This rescaling factor essentially shifts the decision boundary between the good and bad classifications.
 We can find the optimal rescaling factor using a grid search over scales between $0.5$ and $2.0$.
 This optimization achieves the most favorable balance between true positives and false positives, similar to optimizing with a ROC curve.
 We also perform a grid search over the number of components and test hyperparameters between two and eight (inclusive).
-See Table \ref{tab:hmm_accuracyy} for more details.
+See the table at the end of the next section for more details.

 ## Results and Analysis

 ### Determining True Position and Acceleration

 The Kalman filter's core functionality lies in refining noisy sensor observations to estimate the true state of a system, including both position and acceleration.
-In Figure \ref{fig:kalman}, we see that the model filters the noise in acceleration data so that the result is less volatile while also accurately predicting position.
-Figure \ref{fig:kalman_zoomed} shows the same data on a smaller time interval to better visualize how the model performs.
+In the figure below, we see that the model filters the noise in acceleration data so that the result is less volatile while also accurately predicting position.
+The second figure shows the same data on a smaller time interval to better visualize how the model performs.

 ![Kalman filter results](figures/kalman.png)